-Before designing your fox control program, it is important to understand fox behaviour and characteristics.
+Before designing your fox control program, it is important to understand fox behaviour and ecology.
 The following should be considered in the design of your program:

-- Rapid re-invasion of areas occurs after control measures are implemented.
+- Foxes can rapidly reinvade areas after control measures are implemented.

 Managing foxes on your property

-- Effective fox control is best achieved by using a combination of control measures, not just one and by working across a landscape and involving the whole community, rather than just on individual properties.
+- Effective fox control is best achieved by using a combination of control measures (not just one) and by working across a landscape with your neighbours, rather than just on individual properties.

-- Be aware that native wildlife may also be using fox harbour.
-Ensure your fox control program doesn't adversely affect native wildlife.
+- Be aware that native wildlife may also be using fox habitat, so ensure your fox control program doesn't adversely affect native wildlife.

-- If any fox control work is to be undertaken which may result in disturbance of native vegetation, culturally significant areas and waterways, contact should be made with the responsible authorities prior to works being conducted.
-The responsible authorities may include Local government, Agriculture Victoria, Aboriginal Affairs Victoria or the local Registered Aboriginal Party, and the local Catchment Management Authority.
+- If any fox control work is to be undertaken that may result in disturbance of native vegetation, culturally significant areas and waterways, please contact the responsible authorities prior to works being conducted.
+The responsible authorities may include local government, Agriculture Victoria, Aboriginal Affairs Victoria or the local Registered Aboriginal Party, and the local Catchment Management Authority.